tshjustin/SGDX-dashboard/README.md

 3. Visuals to see how rate changes per time, time = {day, {1,2...12} months, years}
 - Possible!
 If rates are better compared to the previous week or something then we can highlight the rate green?
 And highlight the rate red vice-versa

+4. Allows for switch currency, SGD-> XXX, XXX-> SGD

+5. Currency of other bases.
+Eg: MYR -> USD

 #### Non Functional Requirements
 1. Scalability -> More currency from different sources
 - I think possible?
 Can incorporate multi-threading.